Ceterai/Ceterai.github.io/MyEnternia/Wiki/IonizedAir/README.md

 # Ionized Air

 Slowly degrades your energy.
 Once out of energy, damages you repeatedly with [ionic](https://ceterai.github.io/MyEnternia/Wiki/Tags/Ionic) strikes.
 While in water, damages you regardless and twice as fast.
+Alta:

 ## Parameters